TeamRizu/outfox-wikijs/dev/theming/Theming-Custom-Input.md

 # Anatomy of the event variable

-When recieving input, you will be given a table by the name of `event`.
+When receiving input, you will be given a table by the name of `event`.
 It gives you base elements, which contain all the information you need to determine what the user has performed to then report back to the theme.

 Name | Returns | Description |
 :------------ | :------ | :---------- |